Radiosurgery & Radiation

 Internal radiation therapy (sometimes called implant radiation therapy or brachytherapy) can also be used to treat brain tumors, although it is not often required.
 With internal radiation therapy, small “seeds” holding radioactive material are implanted in the brain to deliver radiation for a set amount of time.
 In most cases, the seeds do not need to be removed after the radiation therapy is complete.

 Probably the best way to understand the experience of being a patient at Houston Methodist is to hear from other patients.
-Click here to listen to patients tell their stories .
+Listen to other patients tell their stories .